tjcongrove1/SimpleTelematics/README.md

 # Simple Telematics Processor

-The processor should be stable, graceful in the face of relatively high volume, and error resistent given a variety of suboptimal inputs.
+The processor should be stable, graceful in the face of relatively high volume, and error resistant given a variety of suboptimal inputs.

-  - Functionality (paraticularly that most likely to change) is compartmentalized and modular, and can generally be modified with only minor upstream and downstream changes to support interface changes
+  - Functionality (particularly that most likely to change) is compartmentalized and modular, and can generally be modified with only minor upstream and downstream changes to support interface changes
   - Like pieces of functionality are grouped in a sensical manner to facilitate ease of maintenance
   - All models are built to be extensible and are accessed in such a way that they can be extended without breaking (or even necessarily changing) existing functionality

 # Design methodology

   - The implementation is object-oriented, but not just for the sake of being so.
-Models are separated from unrelated funcitonality which is separated from utility code, and each contain internal-only (private) methods that necessitate instantiation of new instances of objects as well as publicly-accessable static (and therefore accessible from a generic instance) methods where each respective exposure made the most sense.
+Models are separated from unrelated functionality which is separated from utility code, and each contain internal-only (private) methods that necessitate instantiation of new instances of objects as well as publicly-accessible static (and therefore accessible from a generic instance) methods where each respective exposure made the most sense.
   - There was no compelling need for interfaces or inheritance, so you won't find any implemented.
 "Best practices" are only truly so when there's a legitimate reason for them, and small projects often suffer from over-complication in the name of pedantic properness.
   - I wrote the code as if I were going to be the person to maintain it.
 While it's far from unoptimized, I opted in many places for simpler-to-read implementations of logic that could have been minutely faster or sleeker at the expense of legibility and understandability.
 Maintaining code costs money, just like CPU cycles do, and devs are more expensive than hardware.